dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 #### Processing parallel reductions

 Like terminal operation `forEach`, terminal operation `findAny` is also explicitly nondeterministic.
 For sequential streams it may tend to return the first element, but that's not even guaranteed.
-For parallel streams it is even unlikely.
+For parallel streams this is even unlikely.

 Stream operations `skip`, `limit` and `findFirst` do respect encounter order, if there is any, but for parallel streams this may come with a substantial performance penalty.
 So these methods have exactly the same semantics for parallel streams as for sequential streams, but at a runtime cost.

-Intermediate operation `unordered` tells the JVM that encounter order can be ignored for order-based stream operations.
+Intermediate operation `unordered` tells the JVM that the encounter order can be ignored for order-based stream operations.
 This can potentially significantly speed up parallel stream pipelines involving methods like `skip`, `limit` and `findFirst`.

 Recall `Stream` terminal operation `reduce`, taking an *identity*, *accumulator* function and *combiner* function: